learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Error_Handling_in_ExpressJS.md

 ```

 ## Conclusion
 Congrats!
 You now know how to implement graceful error handling for your Express application.
 This guide has provided the scaffolding so that you can tailor your implementation to your applications specific needs.
 For example, you can add additional attributes to the `Custom Error` class such as the paramaters provided for the request or some metadata about hardware resource consumption etc. Furthermore, you may wish to embed a more advanced logging library into the middleware to provide more detailed logging of error occurences.
+Be sure to also consider [security and safety concerns](https://expressjs.com/en/advanced/best-practice-security.html) regarding what potentially traceable or identifiable information is logged and at what level.
 The possibilities are limitless!